-The impairment losses on financial assets during the Reporting Period were RMB2,301.20 million, which was mainly due to the Group's corresponding provisions for other receivables and prepayments of associates, joint ventures and third parties.
+The impairment losses on financial assets during the Reporting Period were RMB79.69 million, mainly due to the Group's corresponding provisions for other receivables and prepayments of associates, joint ventures and third parties.

-In summary, the non-operating loss for the Reporting Period was RMB40,376.68 million.
+In summary, the non-operating loss for the Reporting Period was RMB11,929.37 million.